NodeSchoolSF/interview-prep/data_structures_and_algorithms.md

 <img width="400" src="assets/big-o-graph.png" />

-We can look at the [Valid Anagram](https://leetcode.com/problems/valid-anagram/) problem as an example with a slower naive solution, but a better O(n) solution.
+To make things concrete, let's analyze the big O of a solution to the [Valid Anagram](https://leetcode.com/problems/valid-anagram/) problem.
+First, let's consider a solution where we sort the strings:

 ```js
 function isAnagram(source, target) {